This homemade elderflower cordial recipe is the perfect way to celebrate the beginning of spring.

-I don’t know what the groundhog said this year but spring is coming, I can feel it!
-This elderflower cordial recipe is brought to you by the generosity of one of Dave’s producers.
+I don’t know what the groundhog said this year but spring is coming, I promise you!
+This elderflower cordial recipe is such a great way to celebrate it.

-We’re not huge fans of cocktails but this elderflower cordial recipe is amazing with a bit of vodka and cranberry juice or just soda it’s also fantastic in a Moscow Mule.
-For a non-alcoholic treat you can add elderflower cordial to sparkling water.
+And while I’m not a huge fan of flowery cocktail recipes this elderflower cordial recipe is amazing with a bit of vodka and cranberry juice or just soda.
+The citric acid is also fantastic in a Moscow Mule.
+For a non-alcoholic treat you can add elderflower cordial to sparkling water and lemons.

 Everything is new again and while the word cordial make me think of lazy days in Savannah, Georgia (despite never having visited) it’s actually found around the world.

 However, cordial doesn’t have the same meaning everywhere in the world.
 In the US it’s an alcoholic syrup, often a liquer.